 General aims for the use of Sports Funding at Exeter House

-In order to open access to a wider variety of ways of exercising (to engage our harder to reach learners) we will also be investing Sports Premium money into Duke of Edinburgh.
-Additional swimming lesson, weekly Zumba and specific training and resources for Complex Needs learners.
+In order to open access to a wider variety of ways of exercising (to engage our harder to reach learners) we will also be investing Sports Premium money into Duke of Edinburgh, additional top-up swimming lessons, riding for the disabled, after schools dance/PE clubs and specific training and resources for Complex Needs learners.

 Overview of the funding Number of pupils and sports funding received